justincpresley/go-bareml/README.md

 This Go library provides an API which allows for basic machine learning capability.
 This library contains no external dependencies, is completely go-based, and fully implements a neural network.

 *I followed along with a C++ version while making this library.
-You can links to that version below.*
+Links to that version are below.*

 Links: [Repository](https://github.com/ralampay/ann) - [Videos](https://www.youtube.com/watch?v=PQo78WNGiow&list=PL2-7U6BzddIYBOl98DDsmpXiTcj1ojgJG)